From: jory squibb

 Date: feb 13, 2011

 Bill and I left on thursday at 6AM and were munching portugese sausage breakfast

 sandwiches in Freetown, Mass by 11AM.
 Gosh, it’s great to get outta Maine.
 These

-southerners, so much more cosmapolitan, jive so naturally, with complete strangers,
+southerners, so much more cosmopolitan, jive so naturally with complete strangers,

 and speak with that lovely broad Boston accent.
 I felt let out of a cage!